JoakimSoderberg/catcierge/README.md

 =========
 ![Catcierge](https://raw2.github.com/JoakimSoderberg/catcierge-examples/master/diy/small_logo.jpg)

-An image recognition and RFID cat chip solution for detecting "gifts" and neighbour cats for an automated cat door system.
+Catcierge is an image recognition for detecting "gifts" and neighbour cats for an automated cat door system.
 Designed for use with the Raspberry Pi including camera board.
+However, it also runs on Windows, Linux and OSX with a normal webcam.

+There is also preliminary support for reading RFID tags inserted into the cats neck.

 Background
 ----------